-Windows 10 version 20H2 will be the tenth major update since the original release, and Microsoft is expected to release sometime during the fall of 2020.
+Windows 10 20H2, October 2020 Update, will be the tenth major update since the original release, and the second semi-annual update of the year, and Microsoft is expected to release it sometime in October 2020.

 In this guide, we’ll highlight the new features and improvements planned for version 20H2 as they appear in each test preview.

 - Windows 10 20H2 (October 2020 Update) introduces new Start menu design.